Briefly, Custom Server Redux

 Acting on each of these assumptions is going to narrow the usefulness of the server, but also significantly simplify it.
 The optimum is eluding me, though I suspect it might be "as simple as possible" given my end goal for this particular project.
 Interestingly, even if I decide to do the simple thing for each of the choices outlined above, the end result will still probably be a useful general-purpose game server.

-The only really funny part is that, now that I've thought it through, implementing this system as a websocket server|7| seems like it would yield an even simpler architecture.
+The only really funny part is that, now that I've thought it through, implementing this system as a websocket server<a name="note-Sun-Nov-10-113904EST-2013"></a>|7| seems like it would yield an even simpler architecture.
 I'll save that one for later though.
 Step one: simple SSE+session based engine, make sure it works, then rip out its guts again and see what the other way looks like.

 Footnotes

-1 - |back| - And most of those require that the session be associated with a particular, already-instantiated game table, but optimizing for that seems like it would be going too far.
+1 - <a name="foot-Sat-Nov-09-184009EST-2013"></a>|back| - And most of those require that the session be associated with a particular, already-instantiated game table, but optimizing for that seems like it would be going too far.

-2 - |back| - When someone who just wants to watch rather than play first checks out a table.
-3 - |back| - We're using quite a few features of HTML5 to make the whole thing playable.
+2 - <a name="foot-Sat-Nov-09-184013EST-2013"></a>|back| - When someone who just wants to watch rather than play first checks out a table.
+3 - <a name="foot-Sat-Nov-09-184016EST-2013"></a>|back| - We're using quite a few features of HTML5 to make the whole thing playable.

-4 - |back| - That one that I mentioned will be assumed keep-alive
+4 - <a name="foot-Sat-Nov-09-184019EST-2013"></a>|back| - That one that I mentioned will be assumed keep-alive, while the rest assume the reverse.

-on the rest.
-If you can't handle those, you won't be able to play in any case.
-6 - |back| - Everything other than the static file handlers always re-generates content; the static handlers don't need to change unless the files themselves have actually changed.
+6 - <a name="foot-Sat-Nov-09-184025EST-2013"></a>|back| - Everything other than the static file handlers always re-generates content; the static handlers don't need to change unless the files themselves have actually changed.

-7 - |back| - Which multiple people have already recommended to me, so I'm not taking credit for that particular insight.
+7 - <a name="foot-Sun-Nov-10-113904EST-2013"></a>|back| - Which multiple people have already recommended to me, so I'm not taking credit for that particular insight.